sophiarangelova/sensing-a-vibe/README.md

 # sensing-a-vibe

-This repository accompanies the MA thesis
-"Sensing a Vibe: Integrating Internet Aesthetics into an Exploratory Interface for the Serendipitous Navigation of the Artpedia Dataset"
+This repository accompanies the demo paper “Exploring Art through Internet Aesthetics: A Serendipitous Interface for Artpedia” by Sophia Rangelova, Jaap and the master’s thesis “Sensing a Vibe: Integrating Internet Aesthetics into an Exploratory Interface for the Serendipitous Navigation of the Artpedia Dataset” (University of Amsterdam, 2025) by Sophia Rangelova.

-by Sofiya Rangelova, University of Amsterdam, 2025.

 # Overview
 This project examines how organizing digital cultural heritage collections by internet aesthetics, utilizing a searchless, visually organized interface, can enhance user engagement and facilitate serendipitous discovery for casual users.